Rémi Caspar

 Remy Caspar

-Born in Neuilly-sur-Seine in 1955, Rémi Caspar grew up in Picardy and then settled in Normandy.
-A biochemist and then meteorologist, he published several scientific studies.
-He was also an editor for the monthly magazine L'Estretatais.
-He published his first novel, Le crabe cerise, in 2013 with L'Imagin'ère.
+Born in Neuilly-sur-Seine in 1955, Rémi Caspar grew up in Picardy before settling in Normandy.
+A biochemist and later a meteorologist, he has published several scientific studies.
+He also worked as an editor for the monthly magazine L'Estretatais.
+His first novel, Le crabe cerise (The Cherry Crab), was published in 2013 by L'Imagin'ère.

 Available from October 1st

-Biologist Henri Laborit said of man that he is "a species in which each element suffers, individually or in groups, without understanding that his suffering is born from him, flourishes and spreads throughout the world."
-In his novel "Le temps qu'il ne fait pas," Rémi Caspar highlights characters with multiple traits, tender or hard.
-Like "lightning catchers," they share a certain propensity to complicate the lives of others, or even singularly their own.
-With his subtle, sometimes wry, even wacky humor, the author confronts us in a certain way with the mysteries of our societal mode.
+The biologist Henri Laborit said of humankind that we are "a species in which each element suffers, individually or in groups, without understanding that it is from within us that this suffering is born, flourishes, and spreads throughout the world."
+In his novel "The Weather That Isn't," Rémi Caspar presents characters with multifaceted traits, both tender and harsh.
+Like "lightning catchers," they share a certain propensity for complicating the lives of others, or, more specifically, their own.
+With his subtle, sometimes biting, even absurd humor, the author confronts us, in a way, with the intricacies of our society.